jmoseka/Enumerable/README.md

     a) Clone the project

         ```terminal
-        git@github.com:jmoseka/decode-morse-code.git
+        git@github.com:jmoseka/Enumerable.git
         ```
     b) View the folder
         - cd into the project directory

             ```terminal
-            cd MorseCode.git
+            cd enumerable.git
             ```

-- **Congrats!** you can now view the queries in your local computer.
+- **Congrats!** you can now run ruby application on your computer

 ## Authors